 This award-winning property is the closest you get to live in a typical ‘Himachali’ home in Shimla.

-We are barely one year old but have garnered appreciation for our hospitality, design and sustainable practises from our guests, the media, and from the award committees.
+This property is barely one year old but has garnered appreciation for its hospitality, design and sustainable practises from guests, the media, and from the award committees.

 This eco-resort sits bang in the middle of an apple orchard.
 It is far from the madding crowd of Himachal’s hill towns (85kms from Shimla ).
 It is suitable for those looking for seclusion, tranquility, nature and the surreal experience of living in an apple orchard.

 “Every aspect of it is informed by the owner Sanjay Austa, a photographer and writer …The overall impression is of a cosy yet elegant home with enough beauty within it, and around it, to make doing nothing a delicious prospect. “

 “Its a rare to find an accommodation that distracts you from the spellbinding views.
 At Meena Bagh in Ratnari, it’ difficult to decide what to focus on- the homestay, or the views.”